 For offline subscriptions, you can update the billing information within the subscription through the web interface or through the update billing info for customer API.

-If your customer wants their team or an alternative point of contact to receive emails related to billing such as invoices, payment success notifications, etc., you can configure Chargebee to send them emails using the Add Contact option.
+If your customer wants their team or an alternative point of contact to receive emails related to billing such as invoices, payment success notifications, etc., you can configure Chargebee to send them emails using the Add additional contacts option.
 For example, if your customer would like their accounts team to receive a copy of the invoice, you could add the accountant's email or the team's email as an additional contact and link it to the respective customer.
-You can add up to a maximum of six contacts.
+You can add up to a maximum of ten contacts.

 You can also have the email addresses added here be validated for duplicates.
-Contact [email protected] to enable this.
+Contact support to enable this.
 Once enabled, this feature will prevent Chargebee users from adding an email address that is already present either as a Contact or as the primary email address of the customer.
 However, also note that duplicate email addresses are still allowed across individual customer records in Chargebee.